How to Avoid Marketing Outreach Fails

 Even though I talk about always replying to emails sent to you, this is where even I make an exception.
 Ignore the comment that I don’t entertain such requests, and you send them anyway?
 I don’t respond.

-If you are running a website, you need to have a realistic budget to reach any substantial goals.
-You also have to be willing to look beyond what your goal is and have the communication skills to back it up.
-Especially if you are seeking to partner with other websites.
+If you run a website, you need a realistic budget to reach any substantial goals.
+You also have to be willing to look beyond what your goal is and have the communication skills to back it up, especially if you are seeking to partner with other websites.

 Tips for Email Marketing Outreach

-Keep these tips in mind when reaching out to other websites in regard to partnerships of any kind.
+Keep these tips in mind when contacting other websites regarding partnerships of any kind.

 A couple of quick tips for your guest post:

-Website partnerships have to have obvious value for both sides.
-If you cannot relay that effectively, it will be a marketing fail.
+Website partnerships must have obvious value for both sides.
+If you cannot communicate that effectively, it will be a marketing failure.
+The good news is that you can avoid that outcome by doing a little homework.